al-chang/boston-blue-bike/log/LOG.md

 ## 3/3/2023 - Connections Between Stations

 Succesfully added a way to draw lines between different stations.
 Currently just hardcoded to draw the line to a particular station.
 Also added JSDoc to the utility functions so that I don't forget what they do.

+## 3/13/2023 - Data Cleaning

+After a long break from working on this project, I spent all of 3/13 doing data cleaning.
+The explanation for the data cleaning can be better found in the final write up report for the project.
+The final cleaned data can be found in this repo, but the code to actually clean the data only exists on my local machine.
+There is a possiblity that I upload it to GitHub at some point, but I don't see much reason to.